Skip to main content

 A guide to American expat investment options for US citizens living in the UK

-Laurence Leigh, Investment Manager with extensive experience in US-UK wealth management, discusses why investing as an American living in the UK can seem complex and offers practical guidance to get it right.
+Laurence Leigh, Investment Manager and experienced adviser in US-UK wealth management, explains why investing as an American expat can feel daunting and shares how to simplify it and get it right.

 Laurence Leigh